TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms January was 3rd warmest on record for the globe Sea ice extents in Arctic, Antarctic hit record lows AROUND NOAA // Invasive Species Week: Chat live on reddit with scientists about the lionfish invasion Snowpack + snowmelt = water Unprecedented Arctic weather has scientists on edge
+Enter Search Terms Flashy first images arrive from NOAA’s GOES-16 lightning mapper Satellite instrument will help forecasters pinpoint severe storms sooner AROUND NOAA // Rural West sees more smog. now scientists may know why January was 3rd warmest on record for the globe Snowpack + snowmelt = water

 *   About our agency
 *   News and features